 A burn can occur on any part of our body and cause evident damage to our skin.
 On the basis of the severity of the burn, it can be distinguished as follows.

-In 2nd degree burns, the dermis layer of the skin is damaged.
-It can be caused by a direct contact with a hot object or fire.
+- 2nd Degree burns – In 2nd-degree burns, the dermis layer of the skin is damaged.
+It can be caused by direct contact with a hot object or fire.
 It leads to blisters and the development of 2nd degree burn scars.
 These scars can be formed on any body part and can lead to the pigmentation of the skin.

-Besides epidermis, a significant amount of dermis is destroyed in 3rd degree burns.
+- 3rd Degree burns – Besides epidermis, a significant amount of dermis is destroyed in 3rd-degree burns.
 They are caused by being in contact with a hot object or fire for a few seconds.
 It destroys healthy skin tissues and develops a red/white wound.
 Apart from blisters, it can also form pus, which further decolorizes the skin.

-This is the most severe degree of burn and can leave a permanent scar on the skin.
+- 4th Degree burns – This is the most severe degree of burn and can leave a permanent scar on the skin.
 In this, the underlying muscles and nerves can also be damaged by burning the dermis layer.
-If the burn reaches the bones, then it can cause a functional damage to the body part as well.
+If the burn reaches the bones, then it can cause functional damage to the body part as well.
 A burn scar treatment for these damages can take months.